Colesville Road Line

 The Colesville Road Line, designated as the Colesville Road–Burtonsville Line on Route M52, and Colesville Road–Greencastle Line on Route M54, are daily bus routes operated by the Washington Metropolitan Area Transit Authority between Burtonsville Crossing Park & Ride lot (M52) and Greencastle Park & Ride Lot (M54), and Silver Spring station of the Red Line of the Washington Metro.
-The line operates every 20-30 minutes at all times.
+Both lines operate every 30 minutes at all times, at a combined frequency of every 15 minutes.
 Both trips are roughly 60 minutes long.
-These new routes replaced the Silver Spring–Fairland Line routes Z6 and Z8 as part of WMATA's Better Bus Network Redesign on June 29, 2025.
+These new routes replaced the Silver Spring–Fairland Line routes Z6 and Z8, and Laurel–Burtonsville Express Line route Z7 as part of WMATA's Better Bus Network Redesign on June 29, 2025.